Project-Cepi/Sabre/README.md

 # Sabre
-Sabre is a server jar using the Minestom API as a community-formatted jar.
+Sabre is a server jar wrapper using the Minestom API as a community-maintained groundwork library.

 ## Installation